denten-books/plain-text/0-intro.md

 dynamically to suit its reader, political context, and geography.
 Consequently, I advocate for the development of *computational poetics*: a strategy of interpretation capable of reaching past surface content to reveal platforms and infrastructures that stage the construction of meaning.
+Where "distant reading" and cultural analytics perceive patterns across large-scale corpora, computational poetics breaks textuality down into its minute, microscopic even, constituent components.

 I appeal to the idea of "plain text" in the title of this book to signal an affinity with a particular mode of computational meaning-making.
 Plain text